Eduard-Benedic/discrete_math/chapter_1/foundation.md

 All the variables that occur in a **propositional function** must be bound or set equal to a particular value to turn it into a **proposition**.

+## Rules of Inference
+*Def* - Proofs are **valid** **arguments** that establish the truth of mathematical statements

+argument - sequence of statements that end with a conclusion valid - the conclusion or final statement of the argument must follow from the truth of the preceeding statements or **premises** of the argument

+An argument is valid if and only if it is impossible for all the statements to be true and the conclusion to be false.

+∴ - therefore

+To analyze an argument I replace propositions by propositional variables.
+This changed an argument to an **argument form**.

+*Def*
+*argument* - sequence of propositions
+*final proposition* - conclusion
+*the other propositions* - premises
+An argument is valid if the truth of all its premises implies that the conclusion is true *argument form* - a sequence of compond propositions involving propositional variables.

+### Rules of Inference
+Table - Rules of Inference
+Page 72 !!!!

+### Rules of Inference for Quantified Statements

+## Introduction to Proofs
+*Def* - A proof is a valid argument that establishes the truth statement of a mathematical statement.

+Theorem(facts or results) - a statement that can be shown to be true Less important theorems are called **propositions** Axioms (postulates) - statements we assume to be true

+A less important theorem that is helpful in the proof of other results is called a **lemma**

+**Corollary** - theorem that can be established directly from a theorem that has been proved **Conjecture** - statement that is being proposed to be a true statement, usually on the basis of some partial evidence, a heuristic argument, or the intuition of an expert